Real Estate in Oslo, Norway

 When we asked expats what advice they would give a foreigner before buying a property in Oslo, they said:

 "1.
 It is important to research the area you are interested in buying property in, to ensure it is the right fit for you.
 2. It is also important to understand the Norwegian property market, including the current market trends and prices.
 3. You should also be aware of the taxes and fees associated with buying property in Norway, such as the transfer tax and registration fees.
 4. It is also important to understand the legal process of buying property in Norway, including the necessary paperwork and contracts.
 5. It is also important to be aware of the different types of mortgages available in Norway, and to understand the terms and conditions of each.
-6. Lastly, it is important to seek professional advice from a lawyer or real estate agent to ensure you are making the right decision when buying property in Oslo," explained one foreigner living in Oslo, Norway.
+6. Lastly, it is important to seek professional advice from a lawyer or real estate agent to ensure you are making the right decision when buying property in Oslo," said one expat in Oslo.

 Are foreigners allowed to own property in Oslo?